Offer Alarm Icon

 This information is usually available from your local water utility or can be obtained through water testing kits.

 There are two primary types of water softeners: salt-based and salt-free.
-Each has its pros and cons.
+And each has its pros and cons.

 Salt-based water softeners use ion exchange to remove minerals and are highly effective.
 On the other hand, salt-free systems use alternative methods like template-assisted crystallization to prevent minerals from adhering to surfaces.